J-Haze/Forum-App/README.md

 ### Features: ###

+* RESTful API is versatile and accessible by any frontend.
+* TinyMCE Rich Text Editor
+  * Users can create posts with a variety of formatting
+  * Posts can contain pictures, and gifs
+  * Allows ultimate flexibility and customization of posts
+* User Authenticaiton:
+  * Sign up as a new user
+  * Log in in order to create posts and comments
+    * jsonwebtoken - creates token for API to verify on each call, expires within an hour of inactivity
+* bcryptjs: Hashes passwords in order to safely secure user data
+* badWords: Filter won't allow posts with bad words in the title

 * App makes it easy for shoppers to purchase items
   * Shoppers can search for products and easily add them to their cart
   * Shoppers can purchase items in their cart, using PayPal Secure Checkout